How to become an approved driving instructor…

 - In-car training

-You can have as many attempts at this part of the exam as you need to pass.
+You can attempt this part of the exam as many times as you need to achieve a pass.

 The Test of Driving Ability (Part 2)